Understanding Bacterial Generation Times and Their Impact on Milk Quality

 In this illustration, the bacteria were all at the same population level (1 bacterium capable of growth at refrigeration temperatures per milliliter) on Day 5.
 However, the different bacterial growth rates resulted in significant variability in shelf life.

 “Effective strategies for extending fluid milk product shelf life by controlling bacterial growth are of economic interest to the dairy industry.”
-(Source: Evaluation and Improvement of Raw and Pasteurized Fluid Milk Quality, Nicole Martin, Cornell University).

-Heat-Resistant Psychrotrophic Bacteria or Heat-Resistant Psychrotrophs (HRP) are defined as those that grow at refrigeration temperatures and are the most detrimental to milk quality.
+Heat-resistant Psychrotrophic Bacteria or Heat-Resistant Psychrotrophs (HRP) are defined as those that grow at refrigeration temperatures and are the most detrimental to milk quality.
 Their presence in fluid milk will result in quality defects.

 It is critical to implement continuous process monitoring to quantify bacteria and identify bacterial types.
 Because their incidence is generally very low, identifying psychrotrophic bacteria in fluid milk requires large volumes of aseptic and representative samples.

 Gram-negative psychrotrophic bacteria are highly dependent on oxygen for optimum growth; the use of oxygen-permeable incubation containers is a necessary identification component.
 Confirmation of the bacteria type should be made through a gram stain.
+To learn more, watch our free on-demand webinar, Monitoring Microbial Contamination.

 QualiTru’s representative sampling system is approved for use by the Pasteurized Milk Ordinance (PMO).
 See Regulatory Approvals.